Uniface (programming language): Uniface applications

-Application Development
+Application development

-Uniface applications are developed on with the Uniface Development Environment.
+Uniface applications are developed with the Uniface Development Environment.
 Originally, it was possible to develop on Apple and DEC platforms; now, Windows is the supported platform for development.

 Uniface applications development is model-driven and component-based.
 The data structure, business rules, and default behavior of the application are captured in the Application Model.
 Model definitions can be reused and inherited by components, which can override inherited definitions and provide component-specific behavior and characteristics.
 Templates improve productivity and enforce consistency when defining models.

-Application Model
+Application model

 The application model defines entities (tables), fields, keys (indexes), and relationships together with referential integrity.
 Each entity and field in the model has properties and a set of triggers.
 Business rules are added to the model declaratively by setting properties and procedurally by adding Proc code (Uniface's procedural language) in triggers.

 Triggers are containers for code.
 Some triggers represent user or system events, for example, Occurrence Gets Focus, Read or Leave Field.
-Others cover matters such as validation or act as place holders for methods associated with the particular object.
+Others cover matters such as validation or act as placeholders for methods associated with the particular object.

-The use of model-level triggers enables Uniface to collect properties and behavior within business objects, separating logical from the physical data structures.
+The use of model-level triggers enables Uniface to collect properties and behavior within business objects, separating logical from physical data structures.
 It makes it possible to define default behavior once, for reuse throughout the application, speeding development and facilitating the 3-tier application architecture.

 Each entity (table) is first defined in the Application Model from where it can be exported to the physical database in the form of CREATE TABLE scripts.

 Components

 Objects described in the application model are reused by components.
-Developers embed objects from the model on the component by drawing them on the layout canvas (for presentation components), or inserting them into a tree view of the component structure.
+Developers embed objects from the model on the component by drawing them on the layout canvas (for presentation components) or inserting them into a tree view of the component structure.
 They can also add component-level objects that are not in the application model, such as control fields, menus, and component variables.

 The properties and triggers defined in the application model are inherited by being copied into the component.
 The definitions can be changed at the component level to provide specific functionality.
 This breaks the link between the application model and the component (although it is possible to restore the link to the model).
 If the model code or properties are changed at the model level, all components holding that object need only be recompiled to collect the new definitions.
 This provides benefits in maintenance and ensures that the rules associated with the object are available wherever it is used.